tborges/coffee-time/README.md

-# coffee-break
+# coffee-time

 A lightweight CLI that schedules recurring coffee breaks while you code.

 ## Why
-Long uninterrupted work sessions hurt focus. `coffee-break` keeps a reliable, low-noise loop that nudges you to step away at predictable intervals.
+Long uninterrupted work sessions hurt focus. `coffee-time` keeps a reliable, low-noise loop that nudges you to step away at predictable intervals.

 ## Install
 ```